Lobbyra/webserv/README.md

 ## Details

-Mandatory language is to code in C++98 (Yes that's shit but :man_shrugging: ).
+Mandatory language is C++98, it's very handy but it was enough to code a good server !

-More details on documentation, how we work in group [here](https://www.notion.so/Documentation-Webserv-320727979ffd4176a7dd5ba41aaadf46).
+More details in a documentation about how we work in group [here](https://www.notion.so/Documentation-Webserv-320727979ffd4176a7dd5ba41aaadf46).

 ## Contact

-If you have any question, all links are on my GitHub profile.
+If you have any questions, all links are on my GitHub profile.

 See contributors to know our team.